 Our care-centric approach includes healthy, fresh food served family-style, an on-site nurse practitioner who treats sick children instead of sending them home, a visiting dentist, and mental health professionals trained to help young people work through adversity.

 Doing whatever it takes to ensure our students succeed in life depends upon major ongoing investment by the individuals and church communities who support our school.
-The good news is that all of those who are invested in our students’ success see the return on their investment whenever they visit St. James School.
+Come see for yourself!

 Student to Teacher Ratio